RememberOfLife/mirabel/README.md

 http://www.cmyr.net/blog/druid-dynamism.html

 ## todo
+* frontend config should do loading/unloading like the game (i.e. with dedicated buttons) instead of immediately upon selection, enables options before loading the actual frontend
 * actually use clang-format to make everything look uniform
 * sound
 * main_ctrl should be a context object (low prio)